The Hidden Benefits of Cinnamon Tea

-Beyond its wide use in desserts, cinnamon has been used since ancient times by many cultures for its numerous beneficial health properties.
+Cinnamon tea has been used since ancient times by many cultures for its numerous beneficial health properties.
 Among them are its ability to help detox the body, lower blood sugar, promote weight loss, regulate menstruation, and help fight indigestion.

-Properties of cinnamon
+The Properties of Cinnamon

 Cinnamon is a spice that originates on the shores of the Indian Ocean.
 Specifically, it comes from the island of Sri Lanka, south of India.
 The most well-known aspect of cinnamon is its smell, which is known for its relaxing properties as well as its use in various cleaning, health, and beauty products.